Altair-Bueno/cw/README.md

 # cw
 cw *(count words)* is a modern alternative to classic wc, written on pure Rust.
-It provides the same tools as wc, but with some extras, such as multithreading and different encoding support.
-Please note it is not the fastest word counter out there, althought it's pretty lightweight and doesn't depend on any platform-agnostic hardware.
-I just made it for learning Rust
+It provides the same tools as wc, but with some extras, such as multithreading and different encoding support. cw provides its core functionality as a library that can target any platform, with no platform-specific code.
+Rustc leverages great performance on any platform with stupidly simple source code

 ![img.png](.github/readme/img.png)